University of Nottingham Malaysia

 Current Research

-Dr Joanne Lim is currently leading a 3-year multidisciplinary research project entitled mHealth App: Prevention and Management of Cancer via an AI-Integrated Mobile Application to Recommend Plant-Based Diets (funded by the Ministry of Higher Education, under its (FRGS) Fundamental Research Grant Scheme).
-This project brings together researchers from diverse backgrounds including Social Sciences, Computer Science, Pharmacy and Biosciences.
+Professor Lim is Principal Investigator of a three-year project titled mHealth App: Prevention and Management of Cancer via an AI-Integrated Mobile Application to Recommend Plant-Based Diets, funded by the Malaysian Ministry of Higher Education under the Fundamental Research Grant Scheme (FRGS).
+The project involves collaboration with researchers from Computer Science, Health Sciences, and Biosciences to develop an intelligent, culturally responsive mobile health application-MyPlantAI-that supports cancer patients in Malaysia.

 Past Research